$810/$1265, capacity 35 [register online]

 The second group will travel to Green Hills Butterfly Ranch to hone photo technique amid swirling clouds of domesticated butterflies, including longwings, glasswings, morphos, and swallowtails.

-In evening, we reunite for a tutorial on image processing & composition.
+In evening, we reunite for a natural history talk by one of the instructors.
 As usual, the blacklight will be running to attract night-flying insects.

 Day 5.
-The group that travelled to the cave on Day 3 will now visit the Butterfly ranch, and vice versa.
+The group that traveled to the cave on Day 3 will now visit the Butterfly ranch, and vice versa.

 In the evening, back at the lodge, we’ll have a presentation on the science of rain forest ecology, followed by photo-sharing.